 Consider buying from someone who is selling their time share versus the resort.
 You'll get a better deal.
 The owner will probably sell at a loss to get out from under their time share.

-If you buy a resale, read the fine print, since some member benefits or perks might not be available on a buy back sale.
-It might be helpful for you to be aware of what a resale timeshare at that same resort costs prior to going into your presentation.
+If you buy a resale, read the fine print since some member benefits or perks might not be available on a buy-back sale.
+It might be helpful for you to be aware of what a resale time share at that same resort costs before going into your presentation.

 Prepare to be there a while

-If you buy on the spot – which I do not recommend – prepare yourself for a long haul.
-The paperwork is probably going to take at least as long as your initial presentation, which means you’re looking at doubling your time spent there.
-You’re already on vacation and you’re probably anxious to get back to it, which might make you less than observant when you’re executing the contract.
+If you buy on the spot after hearing a time share sales pitch – which I do not recommend – prepare yourself for the long haul.
+The paperwork will probably take at least as long as your initial presentation, which means you're looking at doubling your time spent there.
+You're already on vacation and probably anxious to get back to it, which might make you less than observant when executing the contract.

 Focus on reading what is in the contract versus what you are hearing with your ears.
-If it isn’t in writing, it didn’t happen.
-You’ll be told the contract/quality assurance portion will be recorded but if you are going to rely on that recording for any discrepancies, don’t be surprised if something happened to it.
+If it isn't in writing, it didn't happen.
+You'll be told the contract/quality assurance portion will be recorded, but if you are going to rely on that recording for any discrepancies, don't be surprised if something happens to it.

 Know your out

-You’ll typically have a set amount of time, per the contract, to reverse your decision.
-Even if you think the time share you’re buying into is the best thing since pizza, make sure you are crystal clear on your out.
+Per the contract, you'll typically have a set amount of time to reverse your decision.
+Even if you think the time share you're buying into is the best thing since pizza, make sure you are crystal clear on your out.

-The in-house financing you’ll be offered is usually above 15 percent APR, even for buyers with excellent credit.
-We once had a time share sales person tell us that their financing was put in place for people with mediocre credit.
-They weren’t trying to sell to the credit challenged but they didn’t have a financing option for people with great credit.
+The in-house financing you'll be offered is usually above 15 percent APR, even for buyers with excellent credit.
+We once had a time share salesperson tell us that their financing was put in place for people with mediocre credit.
+They weren't trying to sell to the credit challenged, but they didn't have a financing option for people with excellent credit.
 Take that however you will.

 You'll probably have to sign up with the in-house financing but make a plan to switch that as soon as possible.
 There will likely be certain windows and rules for when that can happen.

-- Am I 100 percent sure we’re going to take a vacation at least every other year?
-If the answer isn’t yes, you’re about to buy something you will not use.
+- Am I 100 percent sure we will take a vacation at least every other year?
+If the answer isn't yes, you're about to buy something you will not use.

-- Do I/will I spend this amount on a vacation?
-The ballpark yearly amount you’re going to spend on your time share, including payments and maintenance fees is probably about $4000.
-If you don’t think you’d spend that much or think you can get better deals elsewhere (you probably can) then this may not be a good decision for you.
+- Do I/will I spend this amount on vacation?
+The ballpark yearly amounts you're going to spend on your time share, including payments and maintenance fees, is probably about $4000.
+If you don't spend that much or think you can get better deals elsewhere (you probably can), this may not be a good decision for you.

 You can say no after you say yes

-If you decide you can afford this purchase and give the salesman the thumbs up, you’ll be passed off to underwriting and quality assurance.
-If at any time during that process you decide that this isn’t what you want to do, you can stop the train.
+If you decide you can afford this purchase and give the salesperson the thumbs up, you'll be passed off to underwriting and quality assurance.
+If you decide that this isn't what you want to do at any time during that process, you can stop the train.

-Your initial sales guy or gal and possibly their supervisor will pay you another visit and you’ll be subject to more (and possibly more aggressive) sales tactics.
-They got you to say yes once and they see their commission slipping away, so they’re going to bring out the big guns to keep you where they want you.
+Your initial sales guy or gal and possibly their supervisor will pay you another visit, and you'll be subject to more (and possibly more aggressive) sales tactics.
+They got you to say yes once, and they see their commission slipping away, so they will bring out the big guns to keep you where they want you.

 Bottom Line: Should you attend a time share sales pitch?

-If you are absolutely confident in your ability to resist slick sales pitches and you and your partner can agree that no matter what, you’re going to walk out without buying, then…maybe.
+If you are confident in your ability to resist slick sales pitches and you and your partner can agree that no matter what, you will walk out without buying, then maybe.

 Discounted or free vacations where you agree to attend the time share sales pitch when you book might offer you an excellent deal.
-You’ll likely pay much less than the going rate for rooms and get freebies or points on top of that.
+You'll pay much less than the going rate for rooms and get freebies or points.

-Freebies or perks offered once you’re already there may or may not be a good deal.
-You’re already on vacation and you’ve already committed/paid for your room.
-Look at what’s being offered in exchange for a couple of hours of your time.
+Freebies or perks offered once you're already there may or may not be a good deal.
+You're already on vacation, and you've already committed/paid for your room.
+Look at what's on the table in exchange for a couple of hours of your time.
 Is it something you want?
 Will it make your vacation better?
 Will it minimize your time with your family?

-My general advice to people contemplating time share membership is “Don’t do it!”
-With loyalty programs, regularly advertised specials and deals on Groupon, you can get some darn good deals on vacation
+My advice to people contemplating time share membership is, “Don't do it!”
+With loyalty programs, regularly advertised specials, and deals on Groupon, you can get some solid deals on vacations.

 Although the Disney Vacation Club is a time share, it is more straightforward than our other time share and their presentation is much less aggressive.
-I’ve found it easy to navigate and understand and I feel like the product we got was the product we were sold.
-At nearly four years as a DVC member, I’ve found no loopholes, no excessive restrictions and nothing that could even be remotely categorized as fishy or shady.
-I can’t say that about our other time share property.
+I've found it easy to navigate and understand and I feel like the product we got was the product we were sold.
+I've been a DVC member for five years and I've found no loopholes, no excessive restrictions and nothing that could even be remotely categorized as fishy or shady.
+I can't say that about our other time share property.